altibiz/ozds/docs/wiki/en/user/shared/index.md

 # Shared pages

-The site is constructed of modular components arranged into pages.
+The site is built with modular components arranged into pages.

-Depending on the type of the user, different pages are available or even display slightly different.
+Depending on the user type, different pages are available or display slightly differently.